sebastiaanverborg/docs/source/index.md

 * Link to the next page in pagination.
 Call the href in next to get more data
 * If this has a since=?timestamp then that means there is another page of data
-* If it has ?since= then that means there are no more pages of data.
+* If there is no next then there is no more data to retrieve
 * Link to previous page of data.
 If this is just the base URL then there is no previous data

 Use the following query string parameters to control the pagination.